Cost of Believing Words Over Evidence

 There is a particular cruelty in almost-delivery.

-It is not the clean break of someone who simply doesn’t follow through.
+This isn’t the clean break of someone who simply doesn’t follow through.
 It is more subtle—and more damaging.

-The carrot stays just within reach—and then moves.
+The carrot stays within reach—

-“I haven’t forgotten.”
+- “I haven’t forgotten.”

-“I’m working on it.”
+- “I’m working on it.”

-“I’ve just been really busy.”
+- “I’ve just been really busy.”

-“Give me a little more time.”
+- “Give me a little more time.”

-Each one does the same thing: it keeps you waiting without making you leave.
+It keeps you waiting without making you leave.

 But the impact on you is the same.